 In retrospect, the confessions were rather questionable since hordes of people, including many skeptics had witnessed the original events in Hydesville, and had spent considerable time trying to find evidence of trickery.
 The Corinthian Hall demonstrations and the three skeptical committee examinations ruled out trickery in the earliest stages of the girls’ notoriety.
 In addition, Leah, who Maggie blamed for corrupting them and luring them into trickery, did not even live in Hydesville during the time of the haunting.

-Since none of the skeptics had any luck in these arenas, one needs to ask how a pair of adolescent sisters, one eleven years old and another fourteen could outwit large numbers of educated adults all trying to debunk them, or how two adolescent girls could produce disembodied noises with their toes, or indeed, with any part of their bodies while standing on pillows, their feet bound, felt and observed by a virtual hoard of skeptical adults.
+Since none of the skeptics had any luck in these arenas, one needs to ask how a pair of adolescent sisters, one eleven years old and another fourteen could outwit thousands of educated adults all trying to debunk them, or how two adolescent girls could produce disembodied noises with their toes, or indeed, with any part of their bodies while standing on pillows, their feet bound, felt and observed by a virtual hoard of skeptical adults.
 This begs the question of whether anyone can produce noises that loud using only their toe knuckles while making the sounds appear to be coming from across a huge hall, or even from a remote rock in an outdoor setting.
 Kate and Maggie had been giving séances and public appearances for forty years, and in all that time any evidence that they had been using fraudulent techniques was equivocal and promoted only by virulent critics.